VitoshaInc/Training-plan-lab-environment-setup/README.md

 ## Opening IntelliJ IDEA for Java Applications

+# All the repos are inside git folder of your specific username

 1. **Open IntelliJ IDEA**:
    - Click on the Start menu, type `IntelliJ IDEA`, and open the application.